TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 The `"schema"` field is an object used to generate a form.
 It follows [JSON schema format.](https://json-schema.org/)

-The structure of the schema will derived from the structure of the document you expect to build and will be inline with the custom renderer that you have built for this document.
+The structure of the schema will derive from the structure of the document you expect to build and will be inline with the custom renderer that you have built for this document.

 It will probably be a subset of an already existing schema without the data that you expect to be constants across your document.